Gnafu/geonode/docs/install/project/index.rst

   user: admin
   password: admin

-From now on, everything already said for GeoNode Core (plese refer to the section :ref:`configure_dbs_core` and following), applies to a
+From now on, everything already said for GeoNode Core (please refer to the section :ref:`configure_dbs_core` and following), applies to a
 GeoNode Project.

 **Be careful** to use the **new** paths and names everywhere: